ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

 .. _tune-distributed-spot:

-Tune runs on pre-emptible instances
+Tune Runs on preemptible instances
 -----------------------------------

-Running on spot instances (or pre-emptible instances) can reduce the cost of your experiment.
+Running on spot instances (or preemptible instances) can reduce the cost of your experiment.
 You can enable spot instances in AWS via the following configuration modification:

 .. code-block:: yaml